-It is expected that benefit packages will include a family medical health plan, pension plan/retirement fund, life and disability insurance, continuing education allowances, expense allowances, such as auto expenses, conference expenses, and professional expenses as outlined in the "Guidelines for Pastors' Salaries/Benefits in Mennonite Church USA" available on the Mennonite Church USA website.
+It is expected that benefit packages will include a family medical health plan, pension plan/retirement fund, life and disability insurance, continuing education allowances, expense allowances, such as auto expenses, conference expenses, and professional expenses as outlined in the "Guidelines for Pastors' Salaries/Benefits in Mennonite Church USA" available on the Mennonite Church USA website. (www.mennoniteusa.org/resource/pastor-salary-guidelines//

-(www.mennoniteusa.org/resource/pastor-salary-guidelines)/

-4. Written Employment Understandings

-Congregations and pastors are urged to record and attest their mutual expectations and job responsibilities in a written covenant document.
-Sample documents are available from the Conference office or online from the MC USA website. ÷

-Adopted by the VMC FLC, [July 6, 2006]
+Co ritten Employment Understandings ongregations and pastors are urged to record and attest their mutual expectators and job responsibilities in a written covenant document.
+Sample documents are available from the Conference office or online from the MC USA webset. ok revised and adopted by the VMC Faith and Life Commission, August 26, nal wording in Section III by FLC Credentials Committee, September 16, 2015.
+LEADERSHIP HANDBO CONGREGATIONS, DI IN VIRGINIA MENNOI ISTRICTS, AND CREDENTIALED LEADERS